UCSD-ECEMAE-148/spring-2023-final-project-team-14/README.md

   - On this second image, red lines representing the detecting hough lines are present

+### Presentation
+- Linked in this repository, at the root, in pdf form.

 ## For the Future
 - If you have a similar project, we recommend YOLO over template matching!
 Template matching was slow and had many false positives on images pulled from the OAKD live feed

-### Presentation
-- Linked in this repository, at the root, in pdf form.

-## Autonomous Laps
+## Earlier in the Quarter: Autonomous Laps

-- DonkeyCar, OpenCV, and GPS: [youtube link]
+- DonkeyCar, OpenCV, and GPS (YouTube Playlist): [youtube link]

 ## Acknowledgements
 - Huge shoutout to our TAs Kishore Nukala and Moises Lopez!
 We also want to thank the professor, Dr. Jack Silberman
+- We also want to give credit to our former teammate, Shravan Suresh, for his contributions to our team